 Remove network storage: Click to unmount, unbind, and remove the connection to the network share.
 This removes all settings for the network share.

 Unbind: Click to unbind and disconnect the network share.

 Bind: Click to bind and connect the network share.

 Unmount: Click to unmount the network share.
 Mount: Click to mount the network share.

+Mount.
+Click to mount the network share.

 Write protect: Turn on to stop writing to the network share and protect recordings from being removed.
 You can't format a write-protected network share.

 Retention time: Select how long to keep recordings, to limit the amount of old recordings, or to comply with regulations regarding data storage.
 If the network storage becomes full, old recordings are removed before the selected time period passes.

 Tools